Uniform asymptotic expansions for the zeros of Bessel functions: Airy function expansions in Cherry form

 and

-We shall select one of these three relations in turn to derive an asymptotic expansion for $\mathcal{Z}(u,z)$ for $z \in \mathbf{Z}$, the choice of which depends on the region where one, and only one (by linear independence), of the functions $W_{j}(u,z)$ ($j=0,\pm 1$) appearing in the LHS of (\ref{eq20}) or (\ref{eq21}) is recessive.
+We shall select one of these three relations in turn to derive an asymptotic expansion for $\mathcal{Z}(u,z)$ for $z \in \mathbf{Z}$, the choice of which depends on the region where, by linear independence of any given pair, one and only one of the functions $W_{j}(u,z)$ ($j=0,\pm 1$) appearing in the LHS of (\ref{eq20}) or (\ref{eq21}) is recessive.
 Note that for each point in $\mathbf{Z}$ there are two such choices.